MLSM-at-DTU/ml_metamodels/reports/README.md

 > Recommended answer length: 50-100 words.
 >
 > Example:
 > *We used a simple argparser, that worked in the following way: Python my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:

 The core of our ML pipeline revolves around conducting scientific experiments on the metamodeling of simulators.
 To streamline this process, we extensively used Hydra for configuration management.

-The Hydra configuration setup consisted of a base configuration file (`hydra_config.yaml`) that linked to five subfolders containing configuration files for `data`, `inference`, `model`, `train`, and `wandb`.
-These subfolders allowed us to easily modify parameters and create templates specific to different models.
+Hydra configuration setup consisted of a base configuration file (`hydra_config.yaml`) that linked to five subfolders containing configuration files for `data`, `inference`, `model`, `train`, and `wandb`.
 For example, certain model types requiring unique parameters could have their settings specified in dedicated .yaml files.
-Furthermore, the Hydra setup was integrated with W&B sweeps, enabling seamless formatting of configuration files into W&B sweep dictionaries when parameters were provided as lists.
-This integration allowed us to efficiently set up and execute hyperparameter sweeps.
+Furthermore, the Hydra setup was integrated with W&Bsweeps, enabling seamless formatting of configuration files into W&Bsweep dictionaries when parameters were provided as lists.

 ### Question 13